osm-search/Nominatim/docs/admin/Import.md

 settings have a `NOMINATIM_` prefix to avoid conflicts with other environment variables.

 There are lots of configuration settings you can tweak.
-Have a look at `Nominatim/settings/env.default` for a full list.
+A full reference can be found in the chapter [Configuration Settings](../customize/Settings.md).
 Most should have a sensible default.

 #### Flatnode files